How does it work?

 How the different methods work:

-- stopping the release of eggs (oral contraceptive pills, hormone injection, vagina ring)
+- stopping the release of eggs (oral contraceptive pills, hormone injection, vaginal ring)

 - stopping sperm getting into the male ejaculate (vasectomy)